 Once power is applied to the device, there are no points of mechanical

 contact between the impeller and the body of the pump, giving it the

 potential for extended durability.
 Patients with the HeartWare

 device are discharged home with a wearable power system.
 The HVAD is FDA approved for Bridge to Transplant.

 The CardioWest Total Artificial Heart is the predecessor of the Jarvik-7 Total Artificial Heart that was implanted in Barney Clark in Utah in 1982.
 The Total Artificial Heart is an air-driven pump that is implanted as a bridge to human heart transplantation in patients who have severe right and left-sided heart failure.
 The failing native heart is removed prior to implantation.
 The pump is driven by a large console that provides compressed air in pulses to power the artificial heart.
 After implantation of the Total Artificial Heart, most patients experience improved blood perfusion to other organs in the body, physical rehabilitation, and survival to heart transplantation.

 The Thoratec PVAD (paracorporeal ventricular assist device) is a heart pump that sits outside the body.
 The pump is most often used to support the right ventricle, though it can also be used to support the left, or both sides of the heart.
 The patient's own heart remains in place during PVAD support.
-Patients are discharged home with a console similar to the size of a small roller suitcase.
+Patients are discharged home with a console similar to a small console suitcase.